- 5 Best Guitars for Small Hands Guide [2022 UPDATE] - January 10, 2022

 Using laminated wood instead of real mahogany ensures that the guitar is light weight for beginners to feel comfortable playing, as well as being in a price range that’s comfortable for all levels of users to afford.

-While the Taylor T5Z Classic Acoustic Electric guitar has the appearance of an acoustic guitar, this instrument was created to be a high performing hybrid of both acoustic and
+While the Taylor T5Z Classic Acoustic Electric guitar has the appearance of an acoustic guitar, this instrument was created to be a high performing hybrid of both acoustic and electric guitars.

 The only thing that I have to say about this guitar is that if you are considering investing into this instrument, I would highly recommend that you invest in two separate electric and acoustic rigs, in order to get the most of this guitar’s capabilities.